M1ke-Gru/PyDo/README.md

 # ToDoPy
 Just a todo list.
-Started it to learn some PySide6.
+Started to programm it to learn some PySide6.